12 MagiKats Days of Christmas

 Day 12.

 The countdown to Christmas Day has really begun so can you and your child work out how many hours or minutes left until the big day.
-Or what about using one of the Track Santa apps where you can see how many miles Santa has travelled and how many presents he has delivered.
+Or what about using one of the Track Santa apps where you can see how many miles Santa has travelled and how many presents he has delivered?
 This can be a great way to learn about geography too especially if you can talk a little bit about the countries Santa has visited!

-We hope you and your family enjoy some of these festive activities and have a wonderful Christmas and a very happy new year!
+We hope you and your family enjoy some of these festive activities and have a wonderful Christmas and a very Happy New Year!
 And don’t forget, if your child is struggling with schoolwork or could do with a bit of a confidence boost, the new year is a great time to sign up to one of our Magikats workshops, so why not get in touch for more information or to find your local group.